-IRMS is partnered with two frozen donor egg banks to give our patients the largest possible selection in donors to choose from.
-What this means to eligible Intended Parents is they have the opportunity to access donor eggs of all ethnicities, to review multiple donor profiles and to choose a donor rather than being matched to one.
 The process can start as soon as the eligible recipient’s screening and eligibility criteria are met.
-The cycle can start as soon as the eggs are shipped to IRMS and the recipient is ready to start.
+The cycle can start as soon as the frozen eggs are shipped to IRMS and the recipient is ready to start.
 Most importantly, the reported clinical pregnancy rates are comparable to the rates when using fresh donor eggs.

 Donor Egg Bank, USA

 Since its inception in 2012, Donor Egg Bank USA has been at the forefront of donor egg banking.
 DEB USA was created by the largest frozen egg donation programs across the U.S. and was the first company to effectively transport vitrified donor eggs between fertility practices.
-Donor Egg Bank USA was established through a partnership of Reproductive Science Centers to meet the needs of doctors and patients requiring access not only to a diverse database of egg donors, but also more affordable and faster treatment.
+Donor Egg Bank USA was established through a partnership of reproductive science centers to meet the needs of doctors and patients requiring access not only to a diverse database of egg donors, but also more affordable options and faster treatment.
 DEB USA proudly joined the California Cryobank family in 2016.

 My Egg Bank